University of Michigan Engineering Students See the Music

 In the Spectra Lab, students first learn about the Fourier series for simple periodic signals – sine, square, and ramp.
 The lab manual emphasizes that the fundamental component of the spectrum acts as a pure musical tone, and the harmonics act as overtones.
 Then students start listening to the sounds of music, which they produce with the Virtual Keyboard® freeware on the Internet.
 Doing the pre-lab, students play single notes on various virtual instruments (flute, piano, etc.) on their home or library computer, and guess which of the sounds involves more harmonics.
-In the lab, they play the same notes on the same instruments – and use the Agilent DSOX2012A oscilloscope to measure both the waveforms and the spectra, while listening to these sounds.
+In the lab, they play the same notes on the same instruments – and use the Keysight DSOX2012A oscilloscope to measure both the waveforms and the spectra, while listening to these sounds.
 The students relate their perception of music with objective measurements and enhance both the learning of new concepts and their appreciation of music.
-If time permits, students play their favorite music and observe its waveforms and spectra on the Agilent oscilloscope.
+If time permits, students play their favorite music and observe its waveforms and spectra on the Keysight oscilloscope.

 Filters in the cloud and filters on the Lab desk